ModelAtlasofTheEarth/metadata_schema/README.md

 ## Comparison with RO-Crate

-The `m@tadata' has several similarities to ro-crate; in general we try to adopt the same terminology.
+The `m@te-data has several similarities to ro-crate; in general we try to adopt the same terminology.
 One similarity is the use of the @graphy array as the bucket that stores different entitites.
 Like RO-Crates, m@tadata can also reference external resources which are stored or accessed separately, via absolute URIs.

-Unlike RO-Crates, m@tadata is not intended to create file manifests.
+Unlike RO-Crates, m@te-data is not intended to create file manifests.
 One reason for this is that we M@TE enforces a more homegneous subdirector structure.
 That is, we kno in advance that certain subdirectoroies will contain certian files.
-File mianifets are provie by M@TE, but are nore incldued in the m@tadata' model.
+File mianifets are provie by M@TE, but are nore incldued in the m@te-data' model.

 Nor do we envisage m@tadata as a way to encapsulate workflow information (e.g, https://www.researchobject.org/ro-crate/1.1/workflows.html).
 In this respect we follow comses.net.